 If you are not certain about where do you actually want to run your business, you will encounter several problems in the future.
 First, you need to spend extra time and money because you have to change the location of your office.
 Second, you also need to close your NPWP of the previous office and declare a new one in the new place.

 Therefore, it is really important to decide where your company head office will be in the very first place for changing the location of the company head office is both complicated and costly.
 Some cities in Indonesia, such as Jakarta, allow a PT PMA to have a virtual office.
-However, you have to consult it with your consultancy agent.
+However, you have to consult with your consultancy agent.

 Based on the Indonesian Law, it is stated that a PT PMA must have at least Rp.
 10 billion capital.
-Regardless the currency rate, the government has set the amount in dollar, which is not less than US$ 1 million.
+Regardless of the currency rate, the government has set the amount in the dollar, which is not less than US$ 1 million.

-You may start a lower scale company (a medium-sized business) and upgrade it once you have higher capital, but upgrading your company and making changes on the company’s capital is a complicated and costly thing.
-So, we strongly recommend you to start your company with the higher capital instead.
+You may start a lower-scale company (a medium-sized business) and upgrade it once you have higher capital, but upgrading your company and making changes on the company’s capital is a complicated and costly thing.
+So, we strongly recommend you to start your company with higher capital instead.

-A common trick done by the local agent is to keep all of those documents with the hope that you will use the same agent to deal with any issues happen in the future, for example when you want to make changes of the capital or do some company restructuring.
+A common trick done by the local agent is to keep all of those documents with the hope that you will use the same agent to deal with any issues that happen in the future, for example when you want to make changes to the capital or do some company restructuring.

-You must realize that this is an illegal practice, because as a client, you are not obliged to stick with one agent once a contract is met and fulfilled.
-After keeping your documents with them, bad agent will eventually ask you to pay some amount of money in the future when you want to have your documents back.
+You must realize that this is an illegal practice because as a client, you are not obliged to stick with one agent once a contract is met and fulfilled.
+After keeping your documents with them, the bad agent will eventually ask you to pay some amount of money in the future when you want to have your documents back.

-The laws in any countries are so strict if it is about the tax, especially the tax paid by foreign companies that run their business in their territories.
-In Indonesia, you are obliged to pay your tax from the very first place upon receiving the Tax Card (NPWP), regardless your company has already had activities or not.
+The laws in any country are so strict if it is about the tax, especially the tax paid by foreign companies that run their business in their territories.
+In Indonesia, you are obliged to pay taxes upon receiving the Tax Card (NPWP), regardless your company has already had activities or not.

 Hire a professional accountant to deal with the reporting and make sure that you report and pay the tax regularly.
 Otherwise, it will call a suspicion from the tax office.
 Playing with the bureaucracy is something that you should avoid when making business in a foreign country.

-Every country has their own law and system that every business person has to respect.
+Every country has its own law and system that every business person has to respect.
 Just because you think that something is not applied in your country, it does not mean that it is not important.